California’s vote to keep Uber drivers as contractors is a blow to the labor movement

 How should drivers be compensated?

 At the heart of this discord over workers’ rights is a debate about American values.
 Do we value cheap services?
-Or do we value good paying jobs?
+Or do we value good-paying jobs?

-America relies on employers to fund key elements of the social safety net like healthcare and paid leave.
+America relies on employers to fund key elements of the social safety net, such as healthcare and paid leave.
 Workers have few options for getting sufficient wages, healthcare, and other insurances other than full-time employment.
 For a long time, unions have helped secure those entitlements for workers.
 But the power of labor and unions has been eroding for decades.

-Gig workers have tried to unionize to varying effect.
+Gig workers have tried to unionize, to varying effect.
 In New York City, the Independent Driver’s Guild was able to create a wage floor for drivers in 2018.
-But trying to turn drivers in employees has been a much harder battle.
+But trying to turn drivers into employees has been a much harder battle.
 Several different workers groups backed opposition to Prop 22, though it did not prove to be enough to win over Californians.

-Sundarajan says the only way to fix this imbalance of power is through legislation that supports workers rights.
+Sundarajan says the only way to fix this imbalance of power is through legislation that supports workers’ rights.
 “The only real solution here is a much deeper structural change to our system,” he says.
 This would have to include legislation that prevents companies from seeking contract workers overseas and giving laborers and unions more agency at the bargaining table.
 By contrast, he does think something like Prop 22 is a starting point for developing a safety net and access to some benefits for people without full-time employment.

 But this perspective suggests that Uber and Lyft’s gig economy model, which requires random drivers to be on call, is the only one out there.
 It ignores the alternative gig companies that are trying to create companies that are good for workers.
 Juno, a driver-friendly New York City app, once hoped to share earnings with workers before getting killed off in competition with Uber and Lyft.
-Still other local competitors in cities around the country have met a similar fate.
-While many ride sharing services that dared to compete with Uber and Lyft have gone under trying to compete, some alternatives have survived and even thrived.
-Austin has a ride share non-profit that provides a ride hailing app to local drivers.
-Perhaps the most interesting entrant in this space is the Dallas based company Alto.
+Other local competitors in cities around the country have met a similar fate.
+While many ride-sharing services that dared to compete with Uber and Lyft have gone under trying to compete, some alternatives have survived and even thrived.
+Austin has a rideshare nonprofit that provides a ride-hailing app to local drivers.
+Perhaps the most interesting entrant in this space is the Dallas-based company Alto.
 The company is more like Uber Select in its pricing, but it employs drivers like a limousine service and plans on being profitable.

 What has kept these companies from thriving is often lobbying efforts from Uber and Lyft.
 Several cities have tried to ban Uber since it first emerged in 2011.
 Each time, Uber has fought back, using incredible amounts of capital and legal resources to bring these cities to heel.
 Prop 22 is no different.